 - Assign your blog post to its relevant category.

 - Use a short, keyword friendly URL or “slug”.

 - Don’t forget to optimize the metadata (title and meta description).
 This is the information that the user sees in the search engine results, so it should summarize what the post is about and compel the user to click through to your website.
 Tip: try including your target keyword in both the title and the description.
-If you’re using WordPress, a SEO plugin like Yoast SEO make this process simple!
+If you’re using WordPress, an SEO plugin like Yoast SEO makes this process simple!

 - Resize and compress images for the web before uploading, as to not slow down your site with overly large file sizes.
-For example, I always resize my blog images to 1200 pixels wide (maximum), and then run them through a free image compressor like tinypng.com to reduce the file size.
+For example, I always resize my blog images to 1200 pixels wide (maximum), and then run them through a free image compressor like Website Planet’s to reduce the file size.
 Note: jpeg files are much smaller than png files, so try to limit your blog images to jpeg files only.

 Still feeling a little overwhelmed?
 We offer blog optimization training with all of our website design packages, so you are empowered to take your online presence to the next level.
 Click below to view our services.
 We can’t wait to help.